 - Crawling budget: the time it would take for Google as a search engine to crawl, process, and display the website.

 Client and Server-based Processing

-First, in the traditional approach that is server-based rendering, a browser or Googlebot receives an HTML that fully describes the page.
+First, in the traditional server-based rendering approach, a browser or Googlebot receives an HTML that fully describes the page.
 The copy of the content is already there, so the browser or Googlebot only needs to download the CSS and display screen content.
 Search engines generally have no problem with server-based rendered content as it is traditional and has been based on almost the entire web and its operation.